monum/311Dashboard/README.md

 --------------------
 1. `sudo apt-get update`
 2. `sudo apt-get install binutils gdal-bin libproj-dev postgresql-9.1-postgis postgresql-server-dev-9.1 python-psycopg2`
-3. `sudo apt-get install gdal-bin`
-4. You will also need pip if you don't have it:
+3. You will also need pip if you don't have it:
     - `sudo apt-get install python-pip`
     - `sudo pip install --upgrade pip`
-5. Install the python dependencies:
+4. Install Flask with:
     - `sudo pip install Flask`
-    - `sudo pip install psycopg2`
-6. If you want to use Memcached with this application:
+5. If you want to use Memcached with this application:
     - `sudo apt-get install memcached`
     - `sudo pip install python-memcached`